Chisomnwa/Amazon-Best-Selling-Books-Analysis/README.md

     Meanwhile When The Crawdads Sing is the top outlier with the highest average number of reviews of about 344811 reviews.

  - The overall top best-selling books based on appearance were self-development books.

+ # Dashboard Report

+ At the end of this project, I build a [dashboard report](https://www.novypro.com/project/amazon-best-selling-books-analysis) showcasing the main insights derived from the analysis of these best selling books.

+ # Blog Post

+ You can also read my [blog post](https://medium.com/@chisompromise/amazon-best-selling-books-analysis-with-python-5b0dbccfa648) on this project

+With the collaboration of a colleague, we updated this dataset from 2009-2019 to 2009-2021 and hosted it on [Kaggle](https://www.kaggle.com/datasets/abdulhamidadavize/top-100-best-selling-books-on-amazon-20092021).
+You can also download this dataset and build your own interseting project with it!.